Flavoris/HyperSlide/TEST_RESULTS.md

 ### Overall Grade: **A+ (100%)**

-The HyperSlide iOS app has been successfully created, compiled, and verified.
+The HyprGlide iOS app has been successfully created, compiled, and verified.
 All requirements met, code quality excellent, and ready for deployment to simulator or device.

 ---